Motivation, Emotion, Disability, Inclusion, and Learning (MEDIL) Lab

 Yaofang is a doctoral student in Human Development.
 Her research interest is the relationship between family structure, parenting style and child development, with a particular focus on the child’s motivation and academic success.

 Shuo is a doctoral student in Human Development.
 Her research interests are in special education, especially focusing on children with autism spectrum disorder and learning disabilities.

 Michael is a doctoral student in Teaching and Curriculum.
 His research interests focus on the mental health and coping strategies of family members of children with significant intellectual disabilities.

 Kate is a doctoral student in the Educational Leadership Program.
 She also works at the University of Rochester Medical Center’s Strong Center for Developmental Disabilities.
 Her research interests include transition for people with developmental disabilities.

 Pamela is a doctoral student in Human Development.
-Her research interests focus on the impact of early multilingualism on children’s social and emotional development.
+Her research interests focus on the role of parents and schools in promoting second-generation children’s social integration into American society.

 Motivation in Science among Students with Learning Disabilities

 Through funding from the National Science Foundation’s CAREER program (2018-2023), we are investigating the role of motivational beliefs in predicting and supporting participation, persistence, and success of students with learning disabilities in science coursework and careers.
 We are partnering with middle school and high school science and special education teachers to identify and implement approaches to support positive motivational beliefs for all learners.